-2.7.2.1.
+2.7.2.2.
 Street Sweeping

 The Public Works Department has two (2) street sweepers dedicated for street sweeping.
-Curbed streets are typically swept once a week.
+Curbed streets are swept at a frequency to allow the entire City to be swept monthly.
 Streets scheduled for resurfacing are swept and cleaned prior to resurfacing.
 Routine sweeping schedules have been developed to maximize the use of street sweepers.
 Maps showing the streets swept are included in Appendix G of the SWMP Plan.

 The City has developed a Street Sweeping Collection Log to track the amount of debris removed from street sweeping activities.
 This information is incorporated into the Urban Management Debris Removal Summary, which tracks debris removed from street sweeping, litter control, and ditch maintenance activities.
-Copies of the Street Sweeping Collection Log and Urban Management Debris Removal Summary are provided in Appendix F. During the permit year, the City swept and removed approximately 1,940 cubic yards of material.
-A graph showing a comparison of street sweeper material collected is shown in Figure 2.11.
+Copies of the Street Sweeping Collection Log and Urban Management Debris Removal Summary are provided in Appendix F. During the permit year, the City swept and removed approximately 1,312 cubic yards of material.
+A graph showing a comparison of street sweeper material collected is shown in Figure 2.10.

-2.7.2.2.
+2.7.2.3.
 Litter Control